merri-bek-tech/merri-bek-tech/content/english/about/values.md

 prev: docs/services/for-individuals
 ---

 We are a value driven organisation.
-We try to always act inline with at least one of our values, and never act in opposition to any of them.
+We try to always act in-line with at least one of our values, and never act in opposition to any of them.

 ## Local Resilience
 Our systems should be well positioned to handle a changing world, including worsening impacts of climate change.